StealthBadger747/URL-Shortener/README.md

 ## How to run/build
 There are two Bash scripts.
  - The first one is `run_docker.sh` which builds the docker container and then runs it with `docker-compose`.
 It contains Redis by default as well and the configuration options can be changed in the `docker-compose.yml`.
+   - If the persistency is tested with the Redis database.
+Please wait at least 60s after creating the short URL to stop the docker services.
+This allows Redis to make a snapshot.
  - The second one is `run_standalone.sh` which requires npm and maven to be installed on the system.
 The maven build targets Java 11+.
 The script has environment variables at the top which can be modified.
    - Java 11 or greater is required